-- (1) The Minister may, if there has been an accident, appoint a person to hold an inquiry to determine the circumstances of the accident and its cause. - (2) A person appointed under paragraph (1) has, for the purposes of the inquiry, the powers conferred on an inspector by Article 157 and may conduct the inquiry at a time, place and in such manner, as he or she thinks fit. - (3) An inquiry under this Article may cover - events and circumstances preceding the accident that in the opinion of the person holding the inquiry may have been relevant to its cause or outcome; - (b) the consequences of the accident. - (4) On completion of an inquiry the person appointed to hold it shall submit to the Minister a report that contains - (a) his or her findings as to the facts of the accident and, if the facts cannot be clearly established, his or her opinion as to the most probable facts, clearly distinguishing between established facts and conjecture; - (b) his or her analysis and conclusions; and - (c) such observations and recommendations concerning the accident as he or she thinks fit to make. - (5) Except as provided by paragraph (6), the Minister may publish a report submitted to the Minister under paragraph (4). - (6) If the report indicates that there was or may have been a breach of the law and that as a consequence a prosecution should be considered, the Minister shall not publish the report until - (a) if it is decided to prosecute, the prosecution, including any appeal, has been concluded; or - (b) it is decided not to prosecute. - (7) The Minister may at any time during the course of an inquiry under this Article direct that the inquiry should be discontinued; and in that case the person appointed to hold the inquiry need not submit a report.
+- (1) The Minister may, if there has been an accident, appoint a person to hold an inquiry to determine the circumstances of the accident and its cause. - (2) A person appointed under paragraph (1) has, for the purposes of the inquiry, the powers conferred on an inspector by Article 157 and may conduct the inquiry at a time, place and in such manner, as he or she thinks fit. - (3) An inquiry under this Article may cover - (a) events and circumstances preceding the accident that in the opinion of the person holding the inquiry may have been relevant to its cause or outcome; - (b) the consequences of the accident. - (4) On completion of an inquiry the person appointed to hold it shall submit to the Minister a report that contains - (a) his or her findings as to the facts of the accident and, if the facts cannot be clearly established, his or her opinion as to the most probable facts, clearly distinguishing between established facts and conjecture; - (b) his or her analysis and conclusions; and - (c) such observations and recommendations concerning the accident as he or she thinks fit to make. - (5) Except as provided by paragraph (6), the Minister may publish a report submitted to the Minister under paragraph (4). - (6) If the report indicates that there was or may have been a breach of the law and that as a consequence a prosecution should be considered, the Minister shall not publish the report until - (a) if it is decided to prosecute, the prosecution, including any appeal, has been concluded; or - (b) it is decided not to prosecute.